Introduction

 Common Fears and Myths

-There are many misconceptions about clinical trials, such as the belief that they are unsafe or that participants are treated like “guinea pigs.”
-Clinical trials are conducted under strict ethical guidelines to ensure participant safety and respect.
+Many misconceptions surround clinical trials, such as the belief that they are unsafe or that participants are treated like “guinea pigs.”
+However, trials are conducted under strict ethical guidelines to ensure participant safety and respect.

 Informed Consent